syncfusion-content/winui-docs/winui/Color-Palette/More-Color-Dialog.md

 ---
 layout: post
-title: Select colors from more color dialog in WPF SfColorPalette control | Syncfusion
+title: Select more color dialog in WPF SfColorPalette control | Syncfusion
 description: Learn about selecting a different colors from more color dialog in Syncfusion WPF SfColorPalette control and more details about the control features.
 platform: wpf
 control: SfColorPalette